mamorshedalam/rms-v1/README.md

  - In the end, submit result with each student numbers

 ##### (Find & Print Result)
- - First, find every individual result with semseter, roll, registraion
+ - First, find every individual result with semester, roll, registration
  - Then, print your marksheet

 Live link : https://rms-v1.herokuapp.com/